AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/012-feeding-time.md

 "Anyone ever tell you, you talk too much?"

 Ant laughed, "I'm sounding like him aren't I?
 But I don't know how to make it shorter.
 I am what Ryan is to my mother.
 His vampire servant.
-The bond is unbreakable, I've tried, mother has tried, hell we've convinced Nox to do things to try to break
+The bond is unbreakable, I've tried, mother has tried, hell we've convinced Nox to do things to try to break it under various guises.
+I accept it, and honestly I could have a much worse life."

+II
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5OTgxMDk2OTUsMTUxMzQ0NzY0NF19
+eyJoaXN0b3J5IjpbLTk0NzM4MzkyNCwxNTEzNDQ3NjQ0XX0=
 -->